Top 10 Questions About Flat Fee Financial Advisors

 8) Are Flat Fee Financial Advisors Regulated Differently?

-At set intervals—typically monthly or quarterly—the advisor submits a fee request to the custodian (e.g., Schwab, Fidelity, or Vanguard).
-The custodian then automatically deducts the fee from the client’s investment account and transfers it to the advisor.
+At set intervals, usually monthly or quarterly, the advisor requests the agreed-upon fee from the custodian.
+The custodian then deducts the fee from your investment account and transfers it to the advisor.

 10) What Should I Look for When Selecting a Flat Fee Financial Advisor?